 Contractor markup calculator

 Enter your job cost and desired markup or margin.
-The calculator shows your selling price, profit, and the difference between markup and margin so you stop confusing the two.
+The calculator shows your selling price, profit, and the difference between markup and margin so a contractor can quote jobs without quietly giving away owner pay.

 Enter your numbers